Eiffel Tower: Is It Worth Paying to Go Up? My Honest Opinion

 What I Don’t Like

-- The weather: weather can play an important role in the experience, because if you go up in rainy or foggy weather, the view may be less clear, or even completely blocked… Besides, in Paris, the weather is capricious.
+• The weather: weather can play an important role in the experience, because if you go up in rainy or foggy weather, the view may be less clear, or even completely blocked… The weather in Paris can be capricious.

 The artistic details of its wrought iron structure and the greatness of its silhouette are perfectly visible from this position, and the full panorama offered with the Parisian landscape in the background is superb.